 Spouse Visa Eligibility Requirements

-To satisfy the Home Office you must meet four mandatory pillars of eligibility and failing to provide the specified evidence for even one of these will result in a refusal.
+To satisfy the Home Office you must meet four mandatory pillars of eligibility and failing to provide the specified evidence for even one of these is likely to result in a refusal.

 Genuine Relationship Requirement